 If a spouse is filing independently, they must prove the marriage is “irretrievably broken down.”
 Both spouses have the right to know about any court dates and required documents and deadlines for court hearings.

 What if you don’t agree with the divorce?
-You must file a response close to the hearing.
+You must file a response prior to the hearing.

-If you and your spouse have been married for less than two years, you’re required to attend divorce mediation and receive a certificate from your counsellor.
-If this is not possible, you must file an affidavit.
+If you and your spouse have been married for less than two years, you’re required to attend counselling and receive a certificate from your counsellor.
+If this is not possible, you must file an affidavit explaining why not.
 From here, standard divorce procedures apply.

-Your divorce status takes a month to process.
+Your divorce order takes a month to come into effect, which means you cannot remarry right away.
 Remarrying immediately is a form of bigamy.

 Not every divorce requires a court hearing.
 But attending court is necessary if and when:

-You will be given a court date.
-You and your former spouse will be present, as well as your lawyers (your lawyer can also attend the hearing on your behalf).
+After filling your application you will be given a court date.
+You and your former spouse will be present, as well as your lawyers (your lawyer can also attend the hearing on your behalf) if necessary.